jrosen48/utk-homepage/static/cv/rosenberg-cv-for-word.Rmd

 Instructor at the University of Tennessee, Knoxville

-*Teaching Science in Grades 7-12* (TPTE 495, SCED 496, & SCED 543,  B.S. & M.A. class)
+*Nature of Mathematics and Science Education* (SCED 572,  M.A. and Ph.D. class) *Teaching Science in Grades 7-12* (TPTE 495, SCED 496, & SCED 543,  B.S. & M.A. class)

 Instructor at Michigan State University: